-The nominating/corporate governance committee of the AMR board of directors reviews annually the overall compensation of the directors in consultation with AMR's board of directors and with the assistance of its management.
-As American is a wholly-owned subsidiary of AMR, the American board of directors does not have a nominating or corporate governance committee.
+AMR's nominating/corporate governance committee reviews annually the overall compensation of the directors in consultation with AMR's board of directors and with the assistance of its management.
 In doing so, the committee retained Meridian to assist the committee.
 AMR's board of directors approves any changes to director compensation.
 There were no changes to AMR's director compensation program in 2012 due to the commencement of the Chapter 11 Cases.
-The directors do not receive any compensation for their service as directors of American.